 I breathed a sigh of relief and watched her walk over to the family.
 Not one of them looked up to listen to her as she spoke to them about their son’s operation, but continued to stare at their phones watching their games and their programmes as she continued to speak.

-I lay back on Edouard’s bed and stared at the ceiling, waiting.
+I lay back on Edouard’s bed, irritated and glared at the ceiling, waiting.

 Eyes drifting shut, he finally arrived.
 I jumped off the bed as they brought Edouard in, pulling the other bed out.
 He blinked at me dazed, his eyes huge as he tried to take in his surroundings.

 He saw me and nodded, grabbing my hand.
 I breathed a sigh of relief before I felt his hands run down over my backside.
 I blinked in surprise and looked up at the family.
 They were none the wiser, their eyes constantly downcast at the myriad of bright lights and colours.

 “Yes, yes, Edouard I’m glad you’re ok,” I said, trying to hide the fact that he was grabbing my ass in his drug filled stupor.
 A silly grin covered his face as I tried to pry his hands to himself.
 “Get some rest, love.”